Click HERE for a fun activity page about St. Hedwig of Poland.

 This saint is not to be confused with another Saint Hedwig who was duchess of Silesia and is celebrated in October.
 The duchess died in 1243 and was canonized soon afterward.
 This was more than a century before Saint Hedwig of Poland was even born.

 What Can We Do?

 * Let’s look up Luke 12:48 in the Bible: “From everyone to whom much has been given, much will be required.”
 How did St. Hedwig live this verse?
 How are we to live it?
 What are we to share?
 Do we share only money, or do we also share our talents and abilities?

 * Let’s look at a map and find where Poland is located.
 People from other countries have been declared saints.
 Let’s find France, for St. Theérèse of Lisieux; Japan, for St. Paul Miki; Egypt, for St. Anthony; Canada, for St. Marguerite; and Peru, for St. Martin de Porres.

 * Let’s remember that St. Hedwig prayed in front of a cross in church.
 Prayer is an important part of our relationship with God.
 Where can we pray?
 For what should we pray?
 Why is it important to pray to God each day?
 Should we pray in our own words?

 Loving God, may we care about other people like St. Hedwig did.
 Help us to share what we have and be generous to those who are sick and poor.
 May we look beyond our own lives to the needs of others.
 Help us to be caring and compassionate in your name.
 Amen.

 Patricia Mathson has many years experience in faith formation as a DRE and holds a Master of Religious Education degree.
 She is currently the children’s ministry coordinator at Hope Family Center in Des Moines, IA.
-She is the author of ten books with the latest titled 70 Sacrament Starters for Children (Twenty-Third Publications).
+She is the author of ten books including 70 Sacrament Starters for Children (Twenty-Third Publications).